defensivepatent/model-defensive-patent/DPL_Markdown.md

 3. 'DPL User' means an entity or individual that:

-	(a) has committed to offer a license to each of its Patents under the DPL, or, if such entity or individual has no Patents, has committed to offer a license to any Patents it may obtain in the future under the DPL; and
+	(a) has committed to offer a license to each of its Patents (if any) under the DPL, and has committed to offer a license to any Patents it may obtain in the future under the DPL; and

 	(b) has declared such commitment by means of an Offering Announcement;